hl-valdemar/honeylang/README.md

 # greet("Eve", 5)           # ERROR: ambiguous - is 5 the greeting or times?
 ```

-**Comptime parameters cannot have defaults.**
+**Comptime parameters cannot have default values.**

 ### Default Arguments vs Descriptor Structs

-For functions with many optional parameters, consider using a descriptor struct
-instead of many default arguments.
+For functions with many optional parameters, consider using a descriptor struct instead of many default arguments.

 **Use default arguments when:**

-- 1-3 optional parameters
+* 1-3 optional parameters
-- Parameters are independent of each other
+* Parameters are independent of each other
-- The common case uses mostly defaults
+* The common case uses mostly defaults

 ```honey
 # Good use of default arguments
 alloc :: func(comptime T: type, size: usize = 1) []T { ... }
 read_file :: func(path: []u8, buffer_size: usize = 4096) ![]u8 { ... }
 ```

 **Use descriptor structs when:**

-- Many optional parameters (4+)
+* Many optional parameters (4+)
-- Parameters form a logical group (configuration)
+* Parameters form a logical group (configuration)
-- You want to name the configuration for clarity
+* You want to name the configuration for clarity

 ```honey
 # Good use of descriptor struct